ImHungry48/GameProgrammingProject/README.md

 ## Gameplay Mechanics
 ### Sanity Management
+- Maintaining Sanity: Sanity stays the same while the flashlight is turned on.
+Players can use batteries to recharge the flashlight.
-- Increasing Sanity: Interact with objects that trigger calming memories, such as notes, photos, or music.
-Successfully figuring out the puzzle also increases sanity.
+- Increasing Sanity: Interact with objects that trigger calming memories, such as notes, photos, music, or other consumables.
-- Decreasing Sanity: First, student is not in a safe room (the current saferoom is the bathroom).
-Second, if student interacts with objects in an incorrect way (or with an incorrect object).
-Third, if student encounters the monster.
+- Decreasing Sanity: Sanity automatically decreases if the flashlight is not turned on; Sanity decreases drastically if player is captured by the monster mascot.

 ### Progression
 - Navigate through multiple dream phases, each representing different psychological states.
 Different dream phases likely correspond to different scenes.